 Constructed in 1915, Prince of Wales Museum, Mumbai has one of the most illustrious descents.
 It was constructed to commemorate the visit of King George V, the Prince of Wales back then.
 With ample government and royal donation, the museum was styled as an amalgamation of a multitude of Indian architectural styles.
 The architecture drew strongly from the Golconda Fort and the Bijapur Gol Gumbaz, 18th century Maratha mansion styles, interior columns styled from Jain sensibilities, and an overall influence from Indo-Gothic and Indo-Western styles of architecture.
 This museum in India itself houses pieces from three distinct categories of art, architecture and natural history.
 With artefacts from the lesser known periods such as the Rashtrakuta period, the Museum is now expanding to take in pieces of religious relevance as well.

-Truly a crown jewel in the list of the most illustrious museums in India, the Indian Museum is the oldest and the largest museum in the country.
+Truly a crown jewel in the list of the most illustrious museums in India, the Indian Museum is the oldest and the largest museum in India.
 Established in 1814 under the aegis of the celebrated Danish botanist Dr. Nathaniel Wallich, the museum boasts of over 35 galleries in with pieces broadly classified under archaeology, anthropology, art, economic botany, zoology and geology.
 Some of the rarest exhibits include a human mummy, preserved prehistoric animal skeletons, the Buddha's ashes, and the resplendent Ashoka pillar, complete with the four lion emblem which now India's official emblem.
 For all history buffs, the Indian Museum is one thing they should not miss in a lifetime.

 HAL Aerospace museum is India's first Aerospace museum established by HAL (Hindustan Aeronautical Limited) in 2001.
 It is located at the Old airport road as a part of HAL premise.
 The place is a must visit for all the people wishing to witness the glory and growth of the Indian Aviation Industry through the passage of time.